DoReMi Market: Changes to the cast

 Nucksal and P.O joined the show starting from episode 52 to replace Hanhae and Key, who were confirmed to enlist in the army on February 7 and March 4, 2019, respectively.
 Hanhae and Key officially left after episode 47 and episode 51 respectively, following military enlistments.

 On October 20, 2020, tvN confirmed that Hyeri will be leaving the show, with her last episode expected to be in late November.
 In addition, Hanhae and Key were confirmed to return to the show, and Taeyeon will also join the show.
 Hyeri officially left after episode 134, while Hanhae and Key returned as fixed cast members in the same episode.
 Taeyeon joined the show from episode 135.

 On February 10, 2022, it was confirmed that P.O will enlist in the Republic of Korea Marine Corps on March 28.
 P.O left the show after episode 208, following his military enlistment.
+On October 11, 2023, tvN confirm that P.O would return to the show beginning episode 289.